 A.D.A.M.
 (Awareness and Development of Adolescent Minds) was created in 1995 by a group of young people who were part of an afterschool program focused on violence prevention in the City of Lowell.
 The group wanted to stop violence in their community and they did this through dance.
 They were one of the first groups to participate in the Annual Dance 4 Peace event hosted by Lowell Community Health Center Teen BLOCK.
 Today, the A.D.A.M.
 Dance Crew continues to grow their presence in the community and is known for their story-telling through dance.
 Members of the A.D.A.M.
 Dance Crew are all members of the Lowell Community Health Center’s Teen BLOCK.
 The group is led by Choreographer Tim Sokhoeun who is an established hip-hop performer and actor.

 Healthy Teens, Healthy Relationships

 Making Proud Choices is a science-based curriculum which provides sexual health education.
 Participants work in small groups with staff to discuss values, human growth and development, relationships, dealing with family stress and issues related to the social and emotional transitions from adolescence to adulthood.
-Participants develop skills in communication and decision making through interactive activities, games, art projects and discussions.
+Participants develop skills in communication and decision making through interactive activities, games, and discussions.
 By creating a safe place for sharing, teens are able to share personal experiences in a confidential setting.